meyskens/linux-itf/src/kubernetes/resources/README.md

 A Deployment is a type of Kubernetes resource that creates underlying resources!
 This is a very common pattern in Kubernetes.

 A deployment will create one `ReplicaSet` per update (to do rolling upgrade).
-A `ReplicaSet` is then responsible to creatre the `Pods` that are needed and scale them (thus the name).
+A `ReplicaSet` is then responsible to create the `Pods` that are needed and scale them (thus the name).
 We rarely create `ReplicaSets` directly, we use `Deployments` instead.

 ![deployment](./deployment.png)